 ESDD has planned to complete the EIA in combining with the specialists hired for the specialized areas required for the EIA.
-Accordingly ESDD shall obtain the expert inputs of an Environmental Specialist (ES) who will act as the Team Leader (TL) of the EIA in order to complete the EIA and to obtain the environmental approval.
+Accordingly, ESDD shall obtain the expert inputs of an Environmental Economist (EE) who will work in association with the Team Leader (TL) of the EIA in order to complete the EIA and to obtain the environmental approval.

-This document presents the TOR for the services and inputs required from the Environmental Specialist in carrying out the EIA study, preparation of EIA Report (EIAR) and obtaining the environmental approval from CEA.
+This document presents the TOR for the services and inputs required from the Environmental Economist in carrying out the EIA study, preparation of EIA Report (EIAR) and obtaining the environmental approval from CEA.